Going on an Everest Base Camp Helicopter Tour; All You Need to Know in 2023

-Seeing Mount Everest close up is a true item for our travel bucket lists.
+Seeing Mount Everest close up is a true item for our travel bucket lists, well perhaps not crossing the Khumbu icefall!.
 And with Everest Base Camp treks taking up to 2 weeks, Often people don’t want to walk for days to reach it.
 Wonderful as trekking in the Himalayas is (from Gokyo Lake treks to Poon Hill treks), you may wanted something less taxing and more unique.
 That is where the Everest Base Camp Helicopter Tour comes in!

 But how does it work with taking a helicopter tour to Everest Base Camp?

 Can you ride a helicopter to Everest Base Camp?